SpicyLemon/SpicyLemon/bash_fun/gitlab/README.md

 # SpicyLemon / bash_fun / gitlab
-This directory contains files and scripts for interacting with GitLab.
+This directory contains files that define functions for interacting with GitLab's API from your command line.

 ## Contents

 * `gitlab.sh` - Contains the main `gitlab` function that can access the rest of these functions.
-* `gl-core.sh` - Contains all generic/core functions used in the rest of these files.
+* `gl-core.sh` - Contains all generic/core functions that actually do the work.
 * `glclean.sh` - Contains the `glclean` function, used to clean up environment variables used by these functions.
 * `glclone.sh` - Contains the `glclone` function, used to clone GitLab repos.
 * `gljobs.sh` - Contains the `gljobs` function, used to look up ci/cd job information.